-Professor Mueser and I followed the catalog description quite closely during the fall 2015 semester and felt that the topical coverage was about right, so we plan to do so again in fall 2016.
+Professor Mueser and I followed the catalog description quite closely during the fall 2015 and fall 2016 semester and still feel that the topical coverage is about right, so we plan to do so again in fall 2017.
 It is: Origins of modern economic thought in the context of social and intellectual environment of the time in which they originated, their contribution to their period and to modern thought.
 This is not part of a multi-course sequence.